MARJA AHTI

 NEWS

-SPECTRES V ‘Diffusion’ features my essay ‘A Way In’ reflecting on working with spatialising sound.
+The new SPECTRES V ‘Diffusion’ publication is featuring my essay ‘A Way In’ reflecting on working with spatialising sound.

 Residency with Tashi Iwaoka and Minna Koskenlahti at Contemporary Art Space Kutomo in Turku 4.-15.8.
 Performance demo Thursday 14th.